labs14-stampd/frontend/README.md

 #### React

-- Virtual DOM provides superior performance over alternatives like `jQuery`.
+- Virtual DOM provides superior performance over alternatives like `jQuery`
 - `ReactJS` is a such a popular libary that many modules are available.
-Also, it's easy to find relevant and timely information when debugging errors.
+Also, it's easy to find relevant and timely information when debugging errors

 #### React-Conflux